Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-4.md

 	ScriptSig string
 }
 ```
-As it was said above, an input must reference a previous output: `Txid` stores the ID of such transaction, and `Vout` stores an index of an output in the transaction. `ScriptSig` is also a script, which provides data to be used in an output's `ScriptPubKey`.
-If the data is correct, the output can be referenced in the input; if it's not, the output cannot be referenced in the input.
-Put it simple, users cannot reference outputs created by other users, i. e. they cannot spend other users money.
+As mentioned earlier, an input references a previous output: `Txid` stores the ID of such transaction, and `Vout` stores an index of an output in the transaction. `ScriptSig` is a script which provides data to be used in an output's `ScriptPubKey`.
+If the data is correct, the output is considered unlocked, which means that it can be referenced in the input; if it's not, the output cannot be referenced in the input.
+This is the mechanism that guarantees that users cannot spent coins belonging to other people.

 Again, since we don't have addresses implemented yet, `ScriptSig` will store just an arbutrary user defined wallet address.
 We'll implemented public keys and signatures checking in the next article.

-To sum it up, outputs are where "values" are stored.
-Each output comes with an unlocking script, which determines if the output can be unlocked and used in another transaction.
+Let's sum it up.
+Outputs are where "coins" are stored.
+Each output comes with an unlocking script, which determines the logic of unlocking the output.
 Every new transaction must have at least one input and output.
-An input references an output from a previous transaction and provides data (the `ScriptSig` field) that is used in the output's unlocking script to check that the output was created by the same "user".
+An input references an output from a previous transaction and provides data (the `ScriptSig` field) that is used in the output's unlocking script to unlock it and use its value to create new outputs.

 But what came first: inputs our outputs?

 ## The egg
 In Bitcoin it's the egg that came before the chicken.
-The inputs-referencing-outputs logic is the classical "chicken or the egg" situation: inputs produce outputs and outputs produce inputs.
+The inputs-referencing-outputs logic is the classical "chicken or the egg" situation: inputs produce outputs and outputs make inputs possible.
 And in Bitcoin, outputs come before inputs.

-When a miner starts mining a block, it adds a **coinbase transaction** transaction to it.
+When a miner starts mining a block, it adds a **coinbase transaction** to it.
 A coinbase transaction is a special type of transactions which doesn't require previously existing outputs.
 It creates outputs (i.e., "coins") out of nowhere.
 The egg without a chicken.
 This is the reward miners get for mining new blocks.

-Remember that when a blockchain is newly created, a genesis block must be mined.
+Remember that there's the genesis block in the beginning of a blockchain.
 It's this blocks that generates the very first output in the blockchain.
-And no previous outputs are required, since there are no such outputs.
+And no previous outputs are required, since there are no previous transactions and no such outputs.

 Let's create a coinbase transaction: